shrutiyer/ExercisesInC/homeworks/homework02.md

 3) What is the primary purpose of the process abstraction?

 Ans.
+By abstracting a process, the program (and the programmers) doesn't need to figure out the details of the device hardware, virtual memory or sharing run-time with other programs.
+The process abstraction simplifies the knowledge required for a program to run.

 4) What illusion does the process abstraction create?

 Ans.
+When a program runs, the process abstraction makes it seem like the program has all the memory on a machine available and no interruptions while the program is running.
+In reality, memory is allocated according to the program needs while it is running and the OS will interrupt the process, save its state for restarting it later.

 5) What is the kernel?

 Ans.
 The kernel is the core of the operating system that performs many important functionalities crucial to a proper functioning operating system.

 6) What is a daemon?

 Ans.
 A daemon is a process that runs in the background, without any direct control from the user.